revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 On returning home from the forge, Thodunn finds his door has been disturbed Uses deepest lore to investigate the doorknob
+Topaz Comanda with drugged weapon in Thodun's room